 Research has found they can cause thyroid problems and adverse reproductive effects.

 Our main source of exposure to PBDEs was from house dust, as they were released from home furnishings.

-These substances appear to preferentially accumulate in children – research has shown PBDE levels to be 3.5 times higher than those of adults.
+These substances appear to preferentially accumulate in children - research has shown PBDE levels in children to be 3.5 times higher than those of adults.

 PBDEs were banned or phased out in Europe and the USA from 2002 in new products.

 However they’ve been replaced by very similar substances, and as yet, science doesn’t know the full effects of these.